 Active Rain is a site similar to Bigger Pockets.
 It has more than three hundred thousand members.
-It is a real estate blog perfect for those who want to network with other real estate professionals, and they claim to the world’s largest storehouse of real estate knowledge with over 4 million blog posts on all things real estate.
+It is a real estate blog perfect for those who want to network with other real estate professionals, and they claim the world’s largest storehouse of real estate knowledge with over 4 million blog posts on all things real estate.

 There are thousands of blogs by real estate investors, agents, and brokers.
-You can find articles on how to qualify for a commercial real estate mortgage to advise on cleaning up a hoarder house.
+You can find articles on how to qualify for a commercial real estate mortgage to advise on cleaning up a hoarder's house.
 Their blogs include built-in lead capture systems, social sharing tools, SEO structured content, and the ability to post your blog on a website with extremely high domain authority.

 18. Best Real Estate Website – Popstream.com

 Popstream is a paid-access site.
 Its biggest benefit is allowing you to find distressed home sellers.
 The database can feed you leads from foreclosures, liens, and tax sales.
 You can compare this data to the MLS to find people who need to sell a home before it goes to foreclosure or those who probably need to sell to settle a divorce.
 There's far more information than a dedicated site like Foreclosure.com.

 It offers more information than average on outstanding mortgage balances and lets you estimate the existing equity based on the property's estimated value.
 The website can help you create lists of potential properties for purchase and then send emails or letters to them.
 The website advertises its ability to help you research properties as you're “driving for dollars”.

 The Popstream mobile tool lets you track where you drive so you don't canvas the same area.
 And it lets you pull up data on the home right in front of you.
 PropStream offers its full-featured software access for a monthly cost of $97.
 For active real estate investors, profits from one deal found using the PropStream real estate software can wipe that cost out.